djconnolly27/TrailBlazer/docs/run.md

 # Run Trail Blazer:

-In order to run Trail Blazer on a Linux system, you will need to clone our github repository: [https://github.com/draconian9908/TrailBlazer.git](https://github.com/draconian9908/TrailBlazer.git)
+In order to run Trail Blazer on a Linux system, you will need to clone our github repository: [https://github.com/draconian9908/TrailBlazer.git](https://github.com/draconian9908/TrailBlazer.git).
+If you want only the files necassary to run Trail Blazer, you need to download [app_gui.py](../app_gui.py), [intersections.py](../intersections.py), [edge.py](../edge.py), [graph.py](../graph.py), and [get_elevations.py](../get_elevations.py), all found on the github repository listed above.
+To run the program, you need only run **app_gui.py**.

+# Requirements:
-Additionally, you will need to install the following modules on your system:
+Additionally, you will need to install the following modules on your system in order for the files to run:

 #### 1) GMPlot
 Run the following in the command line: pip install gmplot